 The Manager's board consists of G.O.J.M.
 Van Hassel, P.J.J.
-Ferket, R. Toppen, and K. van Baardwijk.
+Ferket and K. van Baardwijk.
 In addition M.O.
 Nijkamp, V. Verberk, M.D.
 Donga and C. von Reiche have been appointed as day-to-day policymakers of the Manager.
 These persons may also be members of the management boards of other entities affiliated to the Manager.

-The Manager's Supervisory Board is made up of J.J.M.
-Kremers, Y. Fujii and S. Barendregt-Roojers.
+The Manager's Supervisory Board consists of J.J.M.
+Kremers, Y. Fujii, S. Barendregt-Roojers and R.R.L.
+Vlaar.